NVIDIA/spark-rapids/docs/additional-functionality/delta-lake-support.md

 in the query plan, RapidsProcessDeltaMergeJoin.
 Normally the Delta Lake merge is performed via a join and then post-processing of the join via a MapPartitions node.
 Instead the GPU performs the join post-processing via this new RapidsProcessDeltaMergeJoin node.

+## Delete Operations on Delta Lake Tables

+Delta Lake delete acceleration is experimental and is disabled by default.
+To enable acceleration of Delta Lake delete operations, set spark.rapids.sql.command.DeleteCommand=true and also set spark.rapids.sql.command.DeleteCommandEdge=true on Databricks platforms.

+Deleting data from Delta Lake tables via the SQL `DELETE FROM` statement or via the DeltaTable `delete` API is supported.